-CCTDM 28-Introduction to Computer Video Production, 2 units
+CCTDM 28-Video Production I, 2 units

-Formerly listed as: CMPSC 29A Hours per term: 18 lecture and 54 laboratory/activity
+Formerly listed as: CMPSC 29A

-Formerly listed as: Introduction to Computer Video Production introduces the student to the basic computer video production stages.
-Students will learn the process of creating computer video productions.
+Introduces the student to the basic computer video production stages.
+Students will learn the process of creating digital video productions.
 This course is a project-based course.
 Students will be required to work in groups on approved class-related and school event projects.
 Not repeatable.
 Transfer: (CSU)

-CCTDM 29-Advanced Video Production, 2 units
+CCTDM 29-Video Production II, 2 units